-It would be an understatement to say that 2011 is going pretty well for Cake: the sardonic rock band’s newest album, Showroom of Compassion, debuted at #1 on the Billboard charts, and they’re about to embark on a string of sold out shows (of which the 9:30 Club will host three).
-We got the chance to chat with trumpet/keys player Vince DiFiore about Showroom, the band’s solar powered studio, and where the band’s going next.
+It would be an understatement to say that 2011 is going pretty well for Cake: the sardonic rock band’s newest album, Showroom of Compassion, debuted at #1 on the Billboard charts, and they’re about to embark on a string of sold out shows.
+We got the chance to chat with trumpet/keys player Vince DiFiore about Showroom, the band’s solar-powered studio, and where the band’s going next.

-Vince DiFiore: The electric guitar was bound to creep in and become stronger; it was so restrained on the first album and the second album, too.
+VINCE DIFIORE: The electric guitar was bound to creep in and become stronger; it was so restrained on the first album and the second album, too.
 There was a very deliberate restraint that didn’t want to be restrained, because it’s an electric guitar.
 Given time, that sonic expression of the electric guitar is going to make its presence felt to a greater degree.
 I think it’s the nature of the beast and probably something that had to happen.

 I became the default keyboard player in the band starting with “The Distance” synthesizer line.
 When it dawned on me and everyone else in the band that I was playing keys, we started adding a lot of keyboards in the studio because we had somebody to play them.
 It was like we added a keyboard player.
 The first album has instrumental organ parts that we didn’t really play when we played those songs live.

 The third part of that answer would be the background vocals.
 We have always had harmony vocals but I think we really stepped it up as other band members have been in the band longer.
 Once you find your voice in the band, maybe even through your instrument or how you identify yourself in the band, then the vocals come.
 There’s something singing that’s very personal, and you have to mean it.
 All five of us are singing onstage now.
 Victor [Damiani], our old bassist, never sang, and Gabriel [Nelson, the current bass player] sings.
 That’s been a huge difference.